 Lavender Essential Oil

 Lavender essential oil is one of the best of the essential oils for skin.
-For starters it’s a really safe essential oil and easy to find.
+For starters it’s a really safe essential oil and super versatile.
 It also tones, revitalizes and can heals all skin problems including acne, oily skin, dry skin and sunburns.
-Besides, it smells luxurious… and that’s half the battle, right?
+Besides, it smells luxurious… and that’s half the battle, right? (learn how to get my favorite essential oils at wholesale prices here.)

 Vitamin E is often included in skin and beauty products.
 That’s because it’s a powerful antioxidant that can help lengthen the shelf life.
 It also nourishes and repairs skin.
 It’s a must-have for winter skin in my opinion.
 You can find Vitamin E oil here.